Chester in Chester County, South Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Landmarks • Notable Places.
 A significant historical year for this entry is 1971.

 Location.
 34° 42.324′ N, 81° 12.792′ W. Marker is in Chester, South Carolina, in Chester County.
-Marker is at the intersection of Gadsden Street and Main Street, on the right when traveling east on Gadsden Street.
+It is at the intersection of Gadsden Street and Main Street, on the right when traveling east on Gadsden Street.
 Touch for map.
 Marker is in this post office area: Chester SC 29706, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chester Confederate Monument (a few steps from this marker); Blaser Building (1871-1874) (a few steps from this marker); Chester Lodge World War II Marker (a few steps from this marker); Davega Building (a few steps from this marker); Aaron Burr Rock (within shouting distance of this marker); Chester Hotel Building (1866-1876) (within shouting distance of this marker); Chester County Courthouse (1825-1855) (within shouting distance of this marker); Confederate Parrott Field Rifle Model 1863 (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Chester Confederate Monument (a few steps from this marker); Blaser Building (1871-1874) (a few steps from this marker); Chester Lodge World War II Marker (a few steps from this marker); Davega Building (a few steps from this marker); Aaron Burr Rock (within shouting distance of this marker); Chester Hotel Building (1866-1876) (within shouting distance of this marker); Chester County Courthouse (1825-1855) (within shouting distance of this marker); Confederate Parrott Field Rifle Model 1863 (within shouting distance of this marker).
 Touch for a list and map of all markers in Chester.

-Photographed By Michael Sean Nix, December 8, 2008
+Photographed by Michael Sean Nix, December 8, 2008

 11. Aaron Burr Rock